focus-editor/focus/LOG.md

 - Support "Open file in" in the context menu on Windows?

 # DONE
++ BUG: can't open a file by double-click and the logger is not set up
 + Fix: when changing font size, the size of the path in the open file dialog doesn't change
 + BUG: viewport no longer moves right when typing off the edge of it
 + Make sure the logger writes to logs in the session folder (buffered)